leodesca01/MacOS-Liquid-Icons/README.md

 # Liquid-Glass Icons

 MacOS26 **liquid glass** app icons for games running through Crossover.
+It will grow over time.
 Feel free to use it or make your own variant in Apple’s **Icon Composer**.

 If you create something cool for games running through Crossover, a pull request is always appreciated! :star2: